 According to Charmaz, the defining characteristics of grounded theory can be summarized in four aspects.
 First of all, grounded theory researchers stays with data closely at all times and conduct early theoretical analyses at the beginning of their research (Charmaz, 2006, p.
 3).
 Researchers collect and analyze data simultaneously rather than waiting until all data are collected, which helps them to shape the data collection to inform emerging analysis and guide their further data collection based on analysis results.
 This characteristic also suggests the non-linear feature of grounded theory research.
 In addition, grounded theory researchers construct analytic codes and categories from data, not from preconceived theoretical framework (Charmaz, 2006, pp. 3-4).
 The goal of grounded theory research is to generate a theoretical explanation that fit the problem, which is informed by analytical codes and categories developed through the research process.
 To ensure the uniqueness of the explanation and avoid influence from existing theories, researchers develop analytical codes and categories from the data themselves.
 Another central characteristic of grounded theory is the constant comparison of data with emerging categories in the coding stage (Charmaz, 2006, p.
 3).
 In order to ‘ground’ categories from the data, the process of constructing theoretical categories is a constant comparative procedure, which might include comparing comparison between incidents, categories and subcategories within the data.
 Finally, grounded theory researchers conduct theoretical sampling to gather more dada toward theory construction, not for population representativeness (Charmaz, 2006, pp. 96-101).
-Charmaz advocates gathering rich-detailed and full-data and placing them in their relevant situational and social context.
+Charmaz advocates gathering rich-detailed and full-data and placing them in their relevant situational and social contexts.
 In grounded theory research, researchers choose data that will yield useful information in developing theoretical categories and finally in generating a theory.
 In that case, researchers seek statements, events, or cases that will illuminate their categories (Charmaz, 2006, p.
 103).

 Considering the purpose and characteristics of grounded theory, researchers usually use this approach when they cannot find adequate theories or theoretical models to explain or understand a process, an action or an interaction (Crewell, 2012, p.
 88).
 One possible situation is that there is no theory in the existing literature that can address the research question.
 The other situation is that there are related theories or models in literature.
 However, existent theories or models don’t fit the characteristics of the samples researchers interested in well; or they are incomplete to make a sound explanation.
 In those cases, the researchers have no choice but to develop one by themselves.
 Meanwhile, researchers interested in this approach should also be aware that grounded theory is more common in large-scale research conducted by experienced researchers.
 Therefore, this approach might not suitable for small projects or new qualitative researchers (e.g., doctoral dissertation).

 Even though not all qualitative research include an explicit explanation construction, data analysis in grounded theory provides researchers a unique way to develop an analytic edge to their work (Charmaz, 2006, p. xii).
 No matter which qualitative approaches the researchers choose, the final goal is to develop a complex and detailed understanding, to tell a story about the individuals or cases they are interested in.
-The process of data analysis in grounded theory (open coding, axial coding and selective coding) supply a great way to inform compelling description about what is happening in the scene.
+The process of data analysis in grounded theory (open coding, axial coding and selective coding) supplies a great way to inform compelling description about what is happening in the scene.
 Just as Charmaz (2006, p. xii) has pointed out in the introduction section, grounded theory methods can help researchers make their work more insightful and incisive.

+Very strong and well supported answer